shift7-ch/katta-docs/docs/self-hosting-guide/deployment.md

 ## Helm chart (Kubernetes)

 The [katta-server](https://github.com/shift7-ch/katta-server) repository ships a Helm chart, published as an OCI artifact at `ghcr.io/shift7-ch/charts/katta-server`.
-It deploys the Katta Server backend (required) and, enabled by default, Keycloak and PostgreSQL; a bundled MinIO can optionally be enabled for demos.
+It deploys the Katta Server (required) and, enabled by default, Keycloak and PostgreSQL; a bundled MinIO can optionally be enabled for demos.
 Chart signatures can be verified with `cosign`.

 Local demo on a single-node cluster (kind, minikube, k3d, Docker Desktop) with the bundled MinIO, using the `values-demo.yaml` from